 The secret behind great product descriptions is that they are so descriptive that they immerse the readers into imagining exactly what you’re selling.
 This increases the readers’ interest in the product and improves conversion rates.
 By that logic, the product description should not merely list the product’s features; it should contain an entire story about why you need the product and how it will help you.

 Let’s look at this product description from Sivana, an excellent example of painting a picture with words.

 Besides highlighting the product’s key features, it also places focus on how the buyer will benefit from the purchase.
 It talks a fair deal about the spiritual and healing properties of the product, which makes it more appealing.

 When you tell a descriptive story about the product, you connect with the reader on an emotional level instead of a transactional one.
-It helps you convert your potential buyers into actual consumers.
+It helps you convert your potential customers into actual buyers.

 Let’s look at some questions you need to answer to go about product description writing.